Buddhist legends about Emperor Wu of Liang: The Liberation Rite of Water and Land

-The Emperor Liang Repentance
+Repentance Ritual of the Emperor of Liang

 The emperor is probably best known for being one of the co-authors of a major scripture in Chinese Buddhism.
 A major Buddhist repentance service is named after the emperor.
-Titled the Emperor Liang Jeweled Repentance(梁皇寶懺), the repentance records and details the reasons behind his wife's transformation, examples of people affected by karma, stories about people receiving retribution, and what one can do to prevent it.
+Titled the Emperor of Liang Jeweled Repentance (梁皇寶懺), the repentance records and details the reasons behind his wife's transformation, examples of people affected by karma, stories about people receiving retribution, and what one can do to prevent it.
 The repentance also involves prostrations to a number of Buddhas.